HeflerDev/Todo-List/README.md

 that was required it to have, it's design is simple and uses *localStorage* to hold user data. <br>

+### Content

+* Project Creation
+    - Project Name
+* Task Creation
+    - Task Name
+    - Task Description
+    - Task Difficulty
+    - Date
+* Todo Creation
+    - Todo Name
+* View completed and uncompleted tasks

 ### Future Updates

 Tough the side content is still very basically used, I aim to implement an sort of gamified todo-list, making difficulties and tasks give the 'player' experience <br>
 points. <br>
 My intention is to make time-tracking and organization experience more fun.

 ## Getting Started